hans/hans.github.com/_drafts/word-representations.md

 2. At the same time, we record physical traces of their brain activity.[^3]
 3. After we have collected our dataset matching words spoken in the podcasts to brain activity, we build a mathematical model relating the two.
 We find that we can predict the brain activity of a subject (in particular regions) based on the words that they heard at that moment.[^4]
 4. When we can predict the brain activity of a region with reasonable accuracy based on the identity of the word being heard alone, we can say that the region serves to *represent* that word.
-5. Our derived semantic map shows how the brain represents different semantic domains in different areas.
+5. Our derived semantic map shows how the brain represents words from different semantic domains in different areas.

 Let's step back and put on our philosopher-hats here.